GP-CoderEpic/MERN-Stack-Training-Diary/MERN_Stack_Training_Diary.md

 - Forgot to prepend `/uploads/` to the file path, which initially caused broken image links.
 - CORS error while fetching files from backend – resolved by using the `cors` package.
-- Some files didn’t load properly because of incorrect MIME type handling; added conditionals.
+- Some files didn't load properly because of incorrect MIME type handling; added conditionals.

 ---